 You never get a second chance to make a first impression!
-Take advantage of the cover letter to add clarity to your experiences with more granular details and context.
-Even if the cover letter is optional, this is a great chance to give them another data point to highlight your candidacy.
+Use your cover letter to expand on your experience with additional context.
+Even if the cover letter is optional, it is a great opportunity to reinforce your qualifications and give employers another strong data point to consider.

 COVER LETTER BASICS